Cray-HPE/docs-csm/operations/image_management/Configure_IMS_to_Use_DKMS.md

 ## Requirements of DMKS

 Many DKMS build and install scripts require access to the system `/proc`, `/dev`, and `/sys` directories which allows access to running processes and system services.
-The IMS jobs run as an adminstrator user since preparing images requires root access to work properly.
+The IMS jobs run as an administrator user since preparing images requires root access to work properly.
 Allowing root access to the running system would allow an unacceptable security vulnerability to the Kubernetes worker node the job is running on.

 ## Using Kata

-To address the security concerns, but also allow the DKMS tool to install kernel modules in image customization, a Kata Vitrual Machine (VM) is used.
+To address the security concerns, but also allow the DKMS tool to install kernel modules in image customization, a Kata Virtual Machine (VM) is used.
 When DKMS is enabled in IMS, the jobs are modified to run inside a Kata VM.
 The DKMS tool then has enhanced access to the running Kata VM kernel, but is unable to interact directly with the Kubernetes worker the job is running on.